Robust Econometrics for Growth-at-Risk: Simulation Comparisons in Prediction Accuracy

 The predictions $Q_{Y_{t+h}|X_t}(\tau|x_0)$ of $Y_{t+h}$ are conditional on the average values of $X_t$, i.e., $(X_{t1},X_{t2})= x_0 :=(2.732,0.007)$ in Figure \ref{fig:quarter_ahead} and $(X_{t1},X_{t2})= x_0 :=(2.761,0.018)$ in Figure \ref{fig:year_ahead}.
 In each figure, the upper panels display results for the upper tail ($\tau \in {0.95, 0.96, 0.97, 0.98, 0.99}$), while the lower panels show results for the lower tail ($\tau \in {0.01, 0.02, 0.03, 0.04, 0.05}$).
 Each panel includes simulation averages (represented by dots) and Gaussian interquartile ranges (shown as bars) of the estimates for both our proposed method (`New' in black), described in Section \ref{sec:new_method} and the existing method (`Old' in gray), reviewed in Section \ref{sec:review_adrian}.
 Triangles mark the true values.
 Within each figure, the left column illustrates results for a sample size of $T=150$, and the right column illustrates results for a sample size of $T=300$.

-First, we examine the quarter-ahead prediction results for the upper tail, displayed in the upper panels of Figure \ref{fig:quarter_ahead}.
-In these panels, the `New' method yields tighter predictions, as evidenced by shorter interquartile ranges, whereas the `Old' method tends to produce looser predictions with longer interquartile ranges.
-Moreover, the average predicted values from the `New' method (represented by dots) closely align with the true values (represented by triangles) across all quantiles $\tau \in \{0.95, \ldots, 0.99\}$.
-In contrast, for the `Old' method, reasonably short interquartile ranges appear only when $T = 300$ and $q \in \{0.95, 0.96\}$; even in these cases, however, the average predictions from the `New' method are closer to the true values than those from the `Old' method.
-Next, we consider the results for the lower tail, presented in the lower panels of Figure \ref{fig:quarter_ahead}.
-Once again, the `New' method tends to produce tighter and more accurate predictions, as indicated by the shorter interquartile ranges and the average predicted values aligning much more closely with the true values across all quantiles $q \in \{0.95, \ldots, 0.99\}$.
+First, we examine the quarter-ahead prediction results for the upper tail, displayed in the upper panels of Figure~\ref{fig:quarter_ahead}.
+In these panels, the average predicted values from the `New' method (represented by dots) closely align with the true values (represented by triangles) across all quantiles $\tau \in \{0.95, \ldots, 0.99\}$.
+In contrast, the predictions from the `Old' method deviate increasingly from the true values as the quantile level becomes more extreme.
+Moreover, at these extreme quantiles ($\tau \in \{0.98,0.99\}$ when $T=250$ and $\tau = 0.99$ when $T=500$), the `Old' method yields loose and uninformative predictions, as evidenced by the exploding interquartile ranges, whereas the `New' method produces stable and informative predictions.
+Next, we consider the results for the lower tail, presented in the lower panels of Figure~\ref{fig:quarter_ahead}.
+Once again, the average predicted values from the `New' method closely align with the true values across all quantiles $\tau \in \{0.01, \ldots, 0.05\}$.
+The deviation of the predictions produced by the `Old' method is even more pronounced, and the interquartile ranges of its predicted values fail to contain the true value for quantiles $\tau \in \{0.03, 0.04, 0.05\}$ when $T = 250$, and for $\tau \in \{0.02, 0.03, 0.04, 0.05\}$ when $T = 500$.

 Now, let us examine the year-ahead prediction results for the upper tail, shown in the upper panels of Figure~\ref{fig:year_ahead}.
 In these panels, the average predictions produced by both the `New' and `Old' methods are reasonably close to the true values.
-Nonetheless, the `Old' method tends to yield looser predictions, as indicated by longer interquartile ranges---especially for more extreme quantiles and smaller values of $T$.
-Turning to the lower tail results, presented in the lower panels of Figure~\ref{fig:year_ahead}, we observe a clear downward bias in the `Old' estimates, whereas the `New' estimates remain closely aligned with the true values.
+Nonetheless, the `Old' method tends to yield more biases and looser predictions, as indicated by the longer interquartile ranges, for the most extreme quantile $\tau = 0.99$.
+Turning to the lower tail results, presented in the lower panels of Figure~\ref{fig:year_ahead}, we observe a clear and consistent downward bias in the estimates produced by the `Old' method, whereas the `New' method remains closely aligned with the true values.
+The interquartile range of the predicted values produced by the `Old' method consistently fails to contain the true value for each of the quantiles $\tau \in \{0.01, \ldots, 0.05\}$ when $T = 500$.
 These results underscore the superior performance of the `New' method relative to the `Old' one.